-Construction is a hazardous industry in developed and developing countries, contributing to a significant number of occupational accidents and ill health globally (Man et al., 2019; Tam and Fung, 2012).
+Construction is a hazardous industry in developed and developing countries, contributing to a significant number of occupational accidents and ill health, globally (Man et al., 2019; Tam and Fung, 2012).
 Managing safety effectively is an essential aspect of risk management for businesses worldwide.
-Over 2.7 million employees die from work-related incidents and illnesses, and over 374 million are injured in non-fatal accidents (International Labour Organisation [ILO], 2017).
-As a result of the threats raised by globalisation, emerging technology, and organisational complexity (Dethlefsen, 2022; Pillay, 2016), these incidents are expected to rise even further.
-Whereas developed countries have shown dedication to reducing accident numbers in industrial settings, the same cannot be said of developing states, especially in Sub-Saharan Africa.
+According to the International Labour Organization (2017), over 2.7 million employees die from work-related incidents and illnesses, and over 374 million are injured in non-fatal accidents.
+As a result of the threats raised by globalisation, emerging technology and organisational complexity (Dethlefsen et al., 2022; Pillay, 2016), these incidents are expected to rise even further.
+Whereas developed countries have shown

+Department of Construction Technology and Management, Kwame Nkrumah University of Science and Technology, Kumasi, GHANA dedication to reducing accident numbers in industrial settings, the same cannot be said for developing states, especially in Sub-Saharan Africa.
 Accident rates in these developing economies are unacceptably high.
-It has been forecasted that the number of accidents in the construction industry will increase along with the pace of industrialisation.
-Significant industrial accidents get attention because of their devastation into people's lives, the economy, and the environment (Sayed, 2016).
+It has been forecast that the number of accidents in the construction industry will increase along with the pace of industrialisation.
+Significant industrial accidents get attention because of their devastation to people's lives, the economy and the environment (Sayed, 2016).